JoaoBatistaJr/JoaoBatistaJr/README-en.md

 <h3> About me</h3>

-- 💻 I'm a self-taught Front End Developer
+- 💻 I'm a self-taught FullStack Developer

 - 📚 I'm an Internet Technician </li>